Replacing old door knobs and hinges, and the best kept secret to help you do it.

 So what’s our best kept secret for installing door hinges?

-We’re replacing hinges, which means there are existing screw holes.
+We’re replacing an old door hinge, which means there are existing screw holes.
 To quickly fill them in, so our new screws would hold, we used our old toothpick trick.
 Remember this one?
 Just rub a few toothpicks in wood glue and stick them in the old screw holes, filling the hole completely.
 Tap gently with a hammer.

 One other trick we tried was to use spacers.
 Getting old doors to hang straight, and close all the way, is tough when you’re hanging new hinges.
 We used cardboard as a spacer and placed it under the door jamb side of the hinge.
 It took a few tries, and a couple pieces of cardboard, but we were finally able to get them to open and close.